 ⅓ or less (depending on taste) cup pumpkin seeds, also called pepitas, plain dried unsalted

 ⅓ or so cup olive oil

 You’ll also need a non-teflon skillet that you can put on high heat and a mortar and pestle or a food processor

 - Wash and dry the sorrel before using, chop if you’re using a pestle to make things go faster.
-Place your skillet over a medium-high or high heat and wait for it to get nice and hot
+Place your best non stick pan or skillet over a medium-high or high heat and wait for it to get nice and hot

 - Place the pepitas in the skillet with no oil keep them in there, constantly stirring them around, until they’re toasted a little bit.
 You don’t want them to be toasted until their black, just until they’re browned.
 A little black is fine, just don’t char them!

 - Put the sorrel and pepitas in whatever you’re using to make the pesto, then put the garlic in the pan, still with no oil.
 Place the cloves in and every minute or two, turn them to a new side.
 You’ll want to keep doing this until the skins all turn mostly black.
 Don’t worry if the garlic isn’t a paste consistency!
 This is just to mellow out the pungent flavor and bring out the great flavors in the garlic!
 When it’s all mostly black, remove from heat and wait for the clove to cool a bit before removing skins and tossing them in with the sorrel.
 I like this way of roasting garlic because it lets me control how much I make and I don’t have to slather a whole clove in oil or turn my oven on!